 Result

 The fields related to time information have been maintained for the employee.
-For time types, for which accrual rules have been defined and assigned, a time account with appropriate number of days/hours has been generated automatically, based on the accrual rules configured in the instance.
+For each time type, which has a time account type assigned for which accrual rules have been defined, a time account with appropriate number of days/hours has been generated automatically, based on the accrual rules configured in the instance.

 For an employee hired at a company in the United States, the time account types may be Vacation and Floating.

+For an employee hired at a company in California, in addition to the two above-mentioned time account types, also time account type Sickness will be available.

-In case of time account type Vacation, the number of vacation days is accrued based on the hiring date of the employee.
+In case of time account type Vacation, depending on the time profile chosen, the accrual rules will differ.
+For time profile Generic Profile (US), the number of vacation days is accrued based on the hiring date of the employee.
 This means, that the later in the calendar year the employee is hired, the less the amount of vacation days he or she is entitled to in the hiring year will be.
+In the subsequent years, a fixed amount of vacation days will be posted.
+For time profiles related to California or Colorado, the number of vacation days is accrued based on a seniority lookup table.

+In case of time account type Sickness for California, the number of hours the employee is entitled to take off due to sickness is accrued based on the hiring date of the employee.
+This means, that the later in the calendar year the employee is hired, the less the amount of sickness hours he or she is entitled to in the hiring year will be.
+In the subsequent years, a fixed amount of sickness hours will be posted.

 Recommendation

-For details on the accrual rules delivered within this best practices solution, refer to configuration guide of building block FK4(US), where chapter Preparation / Prerequisites the reference to the appropriate Time Off workbook is given.
+For details on the accrual rules delivered within the SAP Best Practices, refer to the appropriate Time Off workbook for US.

 Note

-In case your company has also implemented the Payroll Time Sheet content in the Employee Central instance: depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, in addition to the above-mentioned time accounts types, either the time account type Working Time Accounts or the time account type Time Off in Lieu might also be generated.
+In case your company has also deployed in the Employee Central instance the Payroll Time Sheet content with the SAP Best Practices: depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, in addition to the above-mentioned time accounts types, either the time account type Working Time Accounts or the time account type Time Off in Lieu might also be generated.
 The time account has no number of days/hours accrued yet; instead the employee will possibly accrue an appropriate amount for one of this time accounts upon recording working time.
-For details refer to configuration guide of building block 15V and test script of scope item 15S.
+For details refer to the Time Sheet workbook and test script of scope item Record Working Time (15S).

 Overview Table